Samsung Smartphone Deals: Save Up to $1,000 on The Galaxy S22 Ultra

 A full-sized smartphone that folds to fit small-sized pockets.
 Take photos more easily than you ever could before with Flex mode.
 With a steady hand built in, all you have to do is adjust the angle and step back for hands-free selfies.

-Samsung's 4th of July Sale also includes up to $375 in enhanced trade-in credit with the Samsung Galaxy S21 FE.
+Samsung's sale also includes up to $300 in enhanced trade-in credit with the Samsung Galaxy S21 FE.
 This offer is available on both storage capacities and all color options, including Graphite, White, Olive, and Lavender.
 The Samsung Galaxy S21 FE was released on January 7, 2022 as a cheaper alternative to the Samsung Galaxy S21 while keeping the same powerful Snapdragon 888 processor.

 The lightweight phone's screen is noticeably smoother with120Hz display technology for a faster refresh rate.